-While DSRC has its technological limitations (as is well documented in this report and elsewhere), we believe that DSRC is still the leading candidate technology for implementing V2V, for the following reasons:
+While DSRC has its technological limitations as is well documented in this report and elsewhere, we believe that DSRC is still the leading candidate technology for implementing V2V.
+Here are some reasons:

 - Public Agency's Perspective: The DSRC spectrum is not commercially licensed, and this enables the DOTs to transmit data in the designated spectrum without obligations to engage commercial entities.
 This is a major advantage of DSRC over competing technologies such as LTE and 5G, as it greatly simplifies the administration of communication infrastructure from the perspective of public agencies.
-To the best of our knowledge, while Public-Private Partnership (PPP) holds great potentials, a mature PPP model for management and operations of CV infrastructures has yet to be created. - Automaker's Perspective: The outdated physical layer technology used in DSRC is often cited as a shortcoming of DSRC.
+To our best knowledge, while Public-Private Partnership (PPP) holds great potentials, a mature PPP model for management and operations of CV infrastructures is still missing. - Automaker's Perspective: The outdated physical layer technology used in DSRC is often cited as a shortcoming of DSRC.
 Nonetheless, the automotive industry might actually favor such a technology.
 The cellular standards evolve very rapidly and it would not be trivial for the automakers to keep up with these changes.
-This is especially true since safety is a primary considerations of car manufacturers and every part of a vehicle must be tested extensively before deployment.
-DSRC's maturity would be attractive from automaker's perspective.
+This is especially true since safety is a primary considerations to car manufacturers and every part of a vehicle must be tested extensively before deployment.
+The maturity of DSRC should make it more favored from automaker's perspective.

 • User's Perspective: DSRC-equipped vehicles are self-contained in that they do not rely on infrastructure to operate and do not incur any user fee.
 LTE, in contrast, requires a monthly subscription.
-These factors make DSRC more favorable from an average user's perspective.
-In addition, it should be recognized that the LTE coverage is still not ubiquitous despite the many years since its introduction.
+These factors make DSRC more favored from an average user's perspective.
+In addition, it should be recognized that the LTE coverage is still not ubiquitous even there has been many years since its introduction.

-While DSRC seems to have almost no technological advantage over other V2V options, it does present certain practical advantages for policymakers, car manufactures and average users.
-Given these considerations, we believe that DSRC will be operational at least over the next 10-15 years.
+While DSRC seems to have almost no technological advantage over other V2V options, it does make a good case from the perspective of policymakers, car manufactures and average users.
+Out of these considerations, we believe that DSRC will be operational at least over the next 10-15 years.
 This makes the discussion about DSRC security relevant and justifies our choice of case study.